ggalloni/LiLit/README.md

 Developing the code
 -------------------

-If you want to help developing the code, drop me an email at giacomo.galloni@roma2.infn.it.
+If you want to help developing the code, feel free to write me so that I can add you to the collaborators.
 Also, if you want to share the likelihood you are using, contact me or send a pull request so that we can add it to the LiteBIRD applications already available.

 Support
 -------

-For additional details, or if you are having problems, I suggest to see the documentation at https://cobaya.readthedocs.io/en/latest/, which is very good to find whatever is not working in you case.
+For additional details on how Cobaya works, I suggest to see the documentation at https://cobaya.readthedocs.io/en/latest/, which is very good to find whatever is not working in you case.
 If you cannot find the problem there, feel free to open an issue.